gli90/Computational_Metacognition/README.md

 # Computational Metacognition
 Computational models of perception, confidence, and metacognition.

-This repository documents my learning journey and research code for computational models of perception, confidence, and metacognition.
+This repository documents my self improving and research code for computational models of perception, confidence, and metacognition.

 Topics include: